makingbands/makingbands.github.io/CODE_OF_CONDUCT.md

 There is no way to hold anyone accountable for maintaining quality beyond that.
 I pledge allegience to the code formatting best practices set forth by Douglas Crockford at least in as far as I comprehend the purpose of those practices.
-I accept that using a jslint plugin in my IDE is neccessary and indispencable from quality code.
+I accept that using a jslint plugin in my IDE is neccessary and indispensable from quality code.
 I pledge allegience to the future and give my word bound by my honor that I will  make the best of my present including all contributions made to this project so the future may realize its full potential.